“Lone!” I called out.

 I recalled my nightmare.
 The horrors…

 “You don’t think… Ozias is here do you?”
 I asked.
-She didn’t answer, that could only mean one thing.
+She didn’t answer and that could only mean one thing.
 “How are we gonna find Kiko and Rei?”

 “The same way I found you.”

 I realized I didn’t even remember getting captured, “How did we even get captured?”
 I asked.